 Ms. Koonz has lectured on energy, environmental and climate change law for industry organizations, the New Jersey State Bar Association and the New Jersey Institute for Continuing Legal Education.
-She is a contributing author of the New Jersey Department of Environmental Protection Site Remediation Technical Guidance for Historic Pesticide remediation, (2017) and is co-author of recent programs and articles regarding brownfields redevelopment, renewable energy and climate change.
+She is a contributing author of the New Jersey Department of Environmental Protection Site Remediation and Waste Management Program publication, entitled "Historically Applied Pesticide Site Technical Guidance (2018).
+She is also co-author of recent programs and articles regarding brownfields redevelopment, renewable energy and climate change.

 Ms. Koonz is a member of the US Geological Society; National Brownfield Association and the Association of Environmental Authorities.

 An advocate for public safety, Ms. Koonz is Chair of the Middlesex County ASAP Board for the rehabilitation and re-entry of drug dependent inmates and serves on the Reentry Committee for the Middlesex County Workforce Development Board.

 - September 26, 2018 Wilentz, Goldman & Spitzer, P.A. to Host New Jersey State Senator Bob Smith at New Jersey State Bar Association Public Utility Law Section Kick-Off Meeting

 - September 1, 2018 Power Struggle: Cannabis Growers Face High Energy Costs in New Jersey

 - January 10, 2013 Transforming Site Remediation in New Jersey: Are LSRPs and the NJDEP on the Same Page?